-Domestic Partner shall be synonymous with Spouse if all of the following is met: you and your domestic partner have lived together for at least six months, neither you nor your domestic partner is married to anyone else or has another domestic partner, both you and your domestic partner are at least 18 years of age and mentally competent to consent to contract, you and your domestic partner reside together and intend to do so indefinitely, you and your domestic partner have an exclusive mutual commitment similar to marriage, you and your domestic partner are jointly responsible for each other's common welfare and share financial obligations
+Domestic Partner shall be synonymous with Spouse if all of the following is met: you and your domestic partner have lived together for at least six months, neither you nor your domestic partner is married to anyone else or has another domestic partner, both you and your domestic partner are at least 18 years of age and mentally competent to consent to contract, you and your domestic partner reside together and intend to do so indefinitely, you and your domestic partner have an exclusive mutual commitment similar to marriage, you and your domestic partner are jointly responsible for each other's common welfare and share financial obligations accumulation of 1440 hours for shift employees and 960 hours for staff employees.
+All new employees will start with 24 hours of sick time in their bank.

-(B) Shift Employees shall accrue sick leave at the rate of twelve hours per month and staff employees at a rate of eight hours per month of employment with a maximum accumulation of 1440 hours for shift employees and 960 hours for staff employees.
 Once employees reach the maximum accumulation, any hours that would be accrued over that shall be paid out at thirty percent of the employees present pay rate into the employees 115 Trust fund on a monthly basis.
 Employees are entitled to payment of accrued sick leave when they separate from the District for retirement, regular or disability or upon resignation with at least twenty years of pensionable service, and the last ten with the District, when at least two weeks proper notice has been given.
 Employees discharged for just cause or who resign while charges are being investigated or pending are not eligible to receive compensation for any accrued sick leave.
 Compensation for accrued sick leave shall be paid in a single payment within thirty days following termination of service in a separate check.
-Employees will receive thirty percent at their present pay rate for all accrued sick leave up to the maximum cap.
-In addition to the above, members that entered the pension system on June 1, 2008 shall be eligible to receive twenty percent at their present pay rate for all accrued sick leave up to the maximum cap if they separate in good standing with 15-19 years of pensionable service.
+Employees will receive thirty-five percent at their present pay rate for all accrued sick leave up to the maximum cap.
+In addition to the above, members that entered the pension system on June 1, 2008 shall be eligible to receive twenty-five percent at their present pay rate for all accrued sick leave up to the maximum cap if they separate in good standing with 15-19 years of pensionable service.
 Union personnel moving from a shift schedule to staff position shall have their remaining sick hours divided by 1.5.
 To move from a staff schedule to a shift schedule the employee shall have their unused sick time multiplied by 1.5